JohnSundell/Wrap/README.md

 }
 ```

-As you can see, Wrap automatically encoded the `NSURL` property to its `absoluteString`, and ignored any properties that were `nil` (reducing the size of the produced JSON).
+As you can see, Wrap automatically encoded the `URL` property to its `absoluteString`, and ignored any properties that were `nil` (reducing the size of the produced JSON).

 ### Customization